gabrielvpina/viralquest/README.md

 ```
 diamond makedb --in nr --db nr.dmnd
 ```
-> ⚠️ **Warning:** Check the version of diamond, make sure that is the same version used to build the RefSeq Viral Release `.dmnd` file.
+> ⚠️ **Warning:** Check the version of diamond, make sure that is the same version or higher then the used to build the RefSeq Viral Release `.dmnd` file.

 ### nt database
 1) The `nt.gz` file correspond to nt.fasta